mongodb/docs/source/includes/examples-map-reduce.rst

 .. admonition:: Aggregation Pipeline as Alternative
    :class: note

-   :doc:`Aggregation pipeline </core/aggregation-pipeline>`
+   :doc:`Aggregation pipeline </core/aggregation-pipeline>` provides
-   provides better performance and a more coherent interface than map-reduce, and various map-reduce expressions can be rewritten using :doc:`aggregation pipeline operators
-   </meta/aggregation-quick-reference>`, such as :pipeline:`$group`,
+   better performance and a simpler interface than map-reduce, and map-reduce expressions can be rewritten using :doc:`aggregation pipeline operators </meta/aggregation-quick-reference>` such as :pipeline:`$group`, :pipeline:`$merge`, and others.
-   :pipeline:`$merge`, etc.

    For map-reduce expressions that require custom functionality, MongoDB provides the :group:`$accumulator` and :expression:`$function` aggregation operators starting in version 4.4.
-These operators provide users with the ability to define custom aggregation expressions in JavaScript.
+These operators provide the ability to define custom aggregation expressions in JavaScript.

-   The example below includes aggregation pipeline alternatives without custom aggregation expressions.
+   The examples in this section include aggregation pipeline alternatives without custom aggregation expressions.
 For alternatives that use custom expressions, see :ref:`Map-Reduce to Aggregation Pipeline Translation Examples <mr-to-agg-examples>`.

-Create a sample collection ``orders`` with the following documents:
+Create a sample collection ``orders`` with these documents:

 .. code-block:: javascript